mdn/content/files/en-us/web/api/websocketstream/closed/index.md

 {{APIRef("WebSockets API")}}{{non-standard_header}}

 The **`closed`** read-only property of the
 {{domxref("WebSocketStream")}} interface returns a {{jsxref("Promise")}} that fulfills with an object once the socket connection is closed.
-The object contains the closing code and reason sent by the server.
+The object contains the closing code and reason, as sent by the server.

 ## Value